MEMBERSHIP FOR ALL

 • You must have a current photo in the YMCA membership database.

-• On each visit to the Y after hours, use your existing YMCA key tag or bar code number to scan into the facility.
+• On each visit to the Y after hours, use your YMCA facility access card to tap against the card reader located at the front entry.

 CODE OF CONDUCT